she110ff/kios-app-universal/legal/en/PrivacyPolicy.md

 If you have any questions about this notice or wish to contact the Company regarding your personal data or concerns you have about this notice, write to us at:

-**Home2bit IT Solutions Inc.**
-Taipan Place U1502, Address F. Ortigas Jr. Rd.
-Ortigas Center, Pasig City, Metro Manila, 1604, Philippines
+**The9**
+1312, Gasan W Center, 181 Gasan Digital 1-ro, Geumcheon-gu, Seoul, South Korea

 ## Changes to This Policy

 We will update this policy to reflect changes in our practices and services and take appropriate measures to notify you of any significant changes in accordance with applicable data protection laws.
 When we post changes to this policy, you will be able to access the updated policy from the app.

-The latest update date: January 24, 2025
+The latest update date: March 7 2025

 ## Future Updates Plan